todotoit/Mr-Builder/Readme.md

 - If you have a copy of Mr Builder in project folder (for remote building purpose), to avoid conflict, pass --nover as additional argument

+### GH-Pages

+Make sure to set in `env.json` the `config.repo` prop with the full repository url, then run:

+	grunt deploy2gh

 ### override

 - create `grunt/config` folder in project folder to put updated or new configs and to put new aliases.yml